What is the Coptic Orthodox Church?

 How We Worship

-Services are conducted in English, Arabic, and Coptic(the language of ancient Egypt, descended from the pharaohs).
-The Coptic language preserves our ancient heritage and connects us to the earliest Christians.
+Services are conducted in English, Arabic, and Coptic, the language of ancient Egypt, descended from the pharaohs, connecting us to the earliest Christians.

 How Are We Different?